Introduction

 Balancing Your C-Bets

 To avoid becoming predictable, it is crucial to balance your C-betting range.
-This means you should sometimes C-bet with strong hands, semi-bluffs, and even complete bluffs.
+You should sometimes C-bet with strong hands, semi-bluffs, and even complete bluffs.
 By varying your strategy, you make it harder for opponents to read your hands and adjust their play accordingly.

 Frequently Asked Questions